More From Fatherly

 How to Prepare a Child for an Impending Divorce It’s important for parents in an irreparable marriage to reinforce the idea that living apart does not mean the family is broken.

-How to Arm Little Kids Against Negative Thoughts Giving children power over negative thoughts can reduce problem behaviors and freak outs that were once considered a normal part of childhood.
+How to Arm Little Kids Against Negative Thinking Giving children power over negative thoughts can reduce problem behaviors and freak outs that were once considered a normal part of childhood.

 How to Change a Little Kid’s Well Established Routine Dr. Harvey Karp explains the collaborative process of helping a child shift their routine